 Why is consistency so important?
-One obvious reason is that it determines your ability to teach the language: someone who understands the twenty or so basic ideas will have no trouble mastering the details, and from then on will remember most of them without having to go back all the time to the manual.
+One obvious reason is that it determines your ability to teach the language: someone who understands the twenty or so basic ideas will have no trouble mastering the details.

 Another justification of the consistency principle is that with more than a few basic ideas the language design becomes simply unmanageable.
 Language constructs have a way of interacting with each other which can drive the most careful designers crazy.
 This is why the idea of orthogonality, popularized by Algol 68, does not live up to its promises: apparently unrelated aspects will produce strange combinations, which the language specification must cover explicitly.